-If a horse lies down, and will not get up, drive a stake in the ground and fasten him down for ten or twelve hours, then loosen him, work him for about an hour. water and feed him, and he will "know better next time."
+drive a stake in the ground and fasten him down for ten or twelve hours, then loosen him, work him for about an hour. water and feed him, and he will "know better next time."

-To prepare a horse for hunting, snap a few percussion caps about him-before and behind-by degrees increase the loud. ness of the report, and in half an hour you. may fire a cannon near him.
+To prepare a horse for hunting, snap a few percussion caps about him-before and behind-by degrees increase the loud- is frightened, be gentle ; get down, rub ness of the report, and in half an hour you, him in the face, lead him to the cause of ma, fre a cannon near him.